anderkve/FYS3150/book/using_git/using_git.md

 git diff
 ```

 will show this.
+(Also, running `git status` at this point will give you a summary of which files have conflicts and what you need to do.)
 Once you've edited the files to resolve the conflicts,

 ```sh
 git commit -a
 ```

 will commit the result of the merge.
 Finally,